 The only off-season in Venice

 We decided to visit Venice for the first time after more than 15 years in the very beginning of March.
 The last time we had visited was in summer and it kind of killed our mood for another visit for a long time.
 Summers in Venice can seem glorious, but they are also overshadowed by mass tourism.
 Hotel and restaurant prices skyrocket in the summer and the Vaporettos (Venice’s famous water taxis) are overcrowded.
-This is the season to avoid Venice like the plague!
+In 2020 things look a bit different of course.
+Therefore it’s worth considering a visit this fall or winter for a chance to discover Venice like it used to be decades ago!

 When the fog rolls in Venice seems covered in sound absorbers, it’s quiet and mystical.